 Humans have cognitive tendencies that make superstitious beliefs easy to generate—and hard to extinguish.
-Beliefs in spirits, ghosts, magic, luck, or fate guided by mysterious forces are so widespread across cultures that they are difficult to avoid noticing.
-The surface content varies wildly from place to place—local spirits, protective rituals, sacred objects, invisible dangers—but the underlying psychological grammar is familiar.
+Beliefs in spirits, ghosts, magic, luck, or fate guided by mysterious forces are widespread across cultures.
+The specifics vary wildly from place to place—local spirits, protective rituals, sacred objects, invisible dangers—but the underlying psychological grammar is familiar.

 A core ingredient is pattern-seeking.
 The mind craves meaning, and when the world is uncertain or painful it will often manufacture meaning rather than tolerate ambiguity.
 This is not stupidity; it is ordinary cognition under stress.
 When people feel a loss of control, they become more likely to perceive patterns—even illusory ones—in the environment, and to treat coincidence as signal.
 Superstition can be emotionally satisfying precisely because it converts randomness into a story.